 Some people find applying a hot compress to the face first will soften the skin and make the treatment more effective.
 Regular exfoliation will help remove the top layer of skin and may cause some of the cysts to fall out on their own.

 However, deeper-rooted cysts will require more intensive treatment.
-Overall, exfoliation may help treat some milia, but many people find that it is much more effective as a preventative measure.
+Overall, exfoliation may help treat some milia, but many people find that it is much more effective as a preventive measure.

-One of the main causes of milia is the use of beauty products that contain unhealthy oils such as mineral oil or lanolin.
+One of the main causes of this skin condition is the use of beauty products that contain unhealthy oils such as mineral oil or lanolin.
 Thick, oily products will not allow the skin to breath or naturally exfoliate, and will increase the possibility of dead cells becoming stuck.

-Some people have found that simply making the switch to oil free skin care formulas and exfoliating regularly has helped their milia disappear; however, it is most effective as a preventative treatment.
+Some people have found that simply making the switch to oil free skin care formulas and exfoliating regularly has helped their milia disappear; however, it is most effective as a preemptive treatment only.
 After all, if you stop using the make-up that is causing your milia, then you shouldn't have any problems with the condition recurring.

 Feel free to book a free consultation or treatment today at any of CoLaz's four locations in London, Southall, Slough, and Hounslow.
 Our experienced staff would be happy to meet you and discuss the best solutions for your milia removal.